 If a worker experiences a malfunction of an SAR, he or she should signal to the buddy that he or she has had a respirator malfunction.
 The buddy shall don an emergency escape respirator and aid the worker in immediately exiting the work area.

 For supplied-air respirators, only Grade D breathing air shall be used in the cylinders.
-The Program Administrator or his designee will coordinate refill of compressed air cylinders for SCBAs with an appropriate vendor.
+The Program Administrator or designee will coordinate refill of compressed air cylinders for SCBAs with an appropriate vendor.

 Respirators issued for the exclusive use of an employee shall be cleaned as often as necessary.